When to Use Law School Study Aids

 Audio resources in particular can be used very effectively.
 For example, you have to get to school, that means you either walked there or drove there, taking some time to get to class.
 Don’t waste that time!
 Use your time effectively.
 Audio can be a great way to use that down time rather than listening to the radio or something else as you’re driving into school.

 Finally, let’s discuss commercial outlines.
-DO NOT USE someone else’s outline, whether purchased or not, without making your own outline first.
+DO NOT USE someone else’s outline, whether purchased or not, without making your own law school outline first.
 You are going to learn a whole lot more if you condense your notes and turn them into your own outline instead of relying on someone else’s thought process.
 Now, you did not hear me say to not use someone else’s outline, period.
 What I tell you is to struggle and make your own outline first.
 Once you have put your best time and effort into creating your own outline, and you are convinced that you have the best outline possible, then look at someone else’s outline to see what they have done.
 Then you can make changes to your own outline.
 Certainly you are going to miss things but you do not want to look at someone else’s outline first and then not do the hard work because then you don’t learn and you remain that B or C student.

 The primary reason why most people that use law school study aids never reach their full potential is because they never struggle with the law, which is how we learn.
 Many students become satisfied with their grades, believing that they can’t do better because they just didn’t understand the material, the professor was too hard, or the exam wasn’t fair.
 While a B student will graduate law school and pass the bar exam, the best jobs and opportunities go to A students.